tweag/nickel/doc/manual/syntax.md

 This line has no more indentation."
 ```

-The only special sequence in a multiline string is the string interpolation.
+The only special sequence in a multiline string is the string interpolation:

-Examples:

 ```text
 > m%"Multiline\nString?"%